 - Stay tuned for more information

-To help you be as successful as possible in raising awareness and engagement and impacting positive change during this crucial Child Abuse Prevention Month, use the links in the accordion drop-downs below to download toolkit assets.
+To help you raise awareness and engagement to impacting positive change during this crucial Child Abuse Prevention Month, use the links in the accordion drop-downs below to download toolkit assets.
 If you need technical assistance or support, please call Prevent Child Abuse NC Communications Manager, Kris Demers, at 919-829-8009 (ext.
 619) or email firstname.lastname@example.org.

 CAPM 2020 Updated Social Media Toolkit